 – constantly being criticized

-– not being treated as an individual with own unique thoughts, opinions and feelings
+– not being treated as an individual with their own unique thoughts, opinions, and feelings

 – being treated sarcastically